-Ebro Foods, S.A. realized the following transactions with one of its directors in 2022 and 2021 outside the scope of the dividend and remuneration transactions disclosed in notes 18.3 and 18.7 (thousands of euros):
+Ebro Foods, S.A. realized the following transactions with one of its directors in 2023 and 2022 outside the scope of the dividend and remuneration transactions disclosed in notes 18.3 and 18.7 (thousands of euros):

-Director (and his related party) Relationship between the director and his related party Type of transaction 2022 Amount 2021 Amount Antonio Hernández Callejas (Luis Hernández González) Relative Lease (expense) 45 42
+Director (and his related party) Relationship between the director and his related party Type of transaction 2023 Amount 2022 Amount Antonio Hernández Callejas Temporary assignment of rights of use (expense) 76 0 Antonio Hernández Callejas (Luis Hernández González) Relative Lease (expense) 47 45 Antonio Hernández Callejas (Imirton, S.L.)
+Company Sale of goods (finished and inprogress) 1 0